KonstantinKovalenko/KonstantinKovalenko/README.md

 Let’s connect and build something great together!

 PS: Also, I have to admit, AI-created "AboutMe" part is kind of seroius, professional and dry.
 Who even believes it can be written personally without help?
-Yes, AI used background given by me and my own first version, still, it's end up somehow unnatural.
+Yes, AI used background given by me and my own first version, still, it ends up somehow unnatural.

-So, I am middle-aged man, who eager to change his path, and really looking forward to be an automation QA Senior one day in a future.
+So, I am middle-aged man, who eager to change his path and really looking forward to be an automation QA Senior one day in a future.

-Have a gread day, fellow visitor!
+Have a great day, fellow visitor!

 ### Languages and tools
 ![Java](https://img.shields.io/badge/-Java-C9F0F8?style=for-the-badge&logo=java&logoColor=1F1F1F)